gbdrummer/symbiocss/00 - Introduction.md

 ---

-SymbioCSS is a methodology for writing HTML and CSS.
+SymbioCSS is a methodology for writing HTML and CSS which I have developed over the last 3 years.

 ## Why another methodology?
 In my opinion, a good HTML/CSS methodology should meet the following requirements: